 There’s a ton of useful information

-This month promotes safe sex practices and provides information about how to get tested for STDs.
+This month promotes safe sex practices and provides information about how to get tested for STIs.
 Social media and technology also make it easy to share information globally and sensitize even more people.

-National Sexually Transmitted Diseases (STD)'s Education and Awareness Month dates
+National Sexually Transmitted Infections (STIs) Education and Awareness Month dates